rhendriks/MAnycastR/README.md

 Workers perform measurements by sending and receiving probes.

 Workers stream results to the orchestrator, which aggregates and forwards them to the CLI.
-The CLI writes results to a CSV file.
+The CLI writes results to a .csv.gz file.

 ## Measurement types
 Measurements can be;